aionnetwork/aion-docs/dapp-development/api-examples/contract.md

 }
 [/block]

-Take a look at our tutorial on how to [Deploy a Smart Contract](https://learn.aion.network/docs/deploy-a-smart-contract-using-web3), over a [learn.aion.network](https://learn.aion.network).
+Take a look at our tutorial on how to [Deploy a Smart Contract](https://learn.aion.network/docs/deploy-a-smart-contract-using-web3), over at [learn.aion.network](https://learn.aion.network).

 The examples below show how to use the APIs to deploy a contract.
 In each code snippet, after deploying the contract the resulting account address, transaction hash and receipt are printed to the standard output.